Bail decision-makers: The courts

 County and Supreme Courts

-Once an accused person’s case is listed in the County Court or the Supreme Court, and the accused person wishes to apply for bail, an application and a supporting A document that presents written evidence in a court case, setting out what a witness says is true.
-The witness must swear that it is true and correct in front of an authorised official.
-This can be done on oath or by affirmation.
-The person in whose name the document is sworn is called the deponent. must be filed with the court and served on the prosecution and the informant.
+Once an accused person’s case is listed in the County Court or the Supreme Court, and the accused person wishes to apply for bail, an application and a supporting affidavit must be filed with the court and served on the prosecution and the informant.
 The affidavit should provide sufficient detail about the applicant’s circumstances and the reasons why bail should be granted.
 The prosecution is required to provide an affidavit in response.
 This is usually sworn by the informant, or if not, the affidavit includes a report prepared by the informant.

-Upon filing the application, the criminal The administrative section of a court that accepts documents filed with the court and also handles some public enquiries. of the County Court or Supreme Court will arrange a jail order for the applicant to be brought to court for the hearing.
+Upon filing the application, the criminal registry of the County Court or Supreme Court will arrange a jail order for the applicant to be brought to court for the hearing.

 Irrespective of whether an accused has been committed to stand trial in the Supreme Court, the Supreme Court can, under its inherent jurisdiction, hear a bail application at any time during a criminal proceeding.
 However, it is extremely rare for a bail application to be made in the Supreme Court without a bail application having first been heard and refused in either the Magistrates’ Court or the County Court.